dav/StackMob-Ruby-Toolkit/README.md

 Eventually I'd like to make this work more like manipulating your ActiveRecord objects from the rails console, but it still beats doing everything through a browser or iOS app.

+Note, for json files used to specify parameters, they can contain embedded ruby if they end in .erb:

+    {
+      "login": "script_user_<%= Time.now.to_i-1305800000 %>",
+      "password": "password"
+    }

 ## Example

 Dump app api